-When I look back at childhood, I think about my decisions when I came into my adolescence.
+When I look back at childhood, I think about the decisions I made in adolescence.
 The early years were perfectly happy and normal, but the later years make me cringe when I think back on it.
 I can pinpoint the triggers that caused the good and bad choices.
 But a 10-year-old boy has no ability to understand what is happening in the moment.

-As parents, it is an important duty to monitor our child and their activities.
-This allows us to decipher what paths they are headed down.
+As parents, it is an important duty to monitor our child and his or her activities.
+This allows us to decipher what path a kid is headed down.
 When you just focus on punishment and not the root of the issue, there is a good chance he or she could become a problem child.
 Here are some of the common signs of a child heading in the wrong direction.
 It is important to recognize these and take the appropriate steps to guide your child back down a positive path.

 1. Mood Swings

 Everyone experiences the occasional change in moods.
 Teenagers with exploding hormones, in particular, are prone to ups and downs.
 The key here is to determine if the lows and highs are too excessive, or if your child quickly shifts from euphoria to depression seemingly without cause.
 Be empathetic and a source of stability.
 Be calm.
 Adding to the drama will only make things worse.
 Finally, try to get your child to communicate what he is feeling.

 Not every child is super social, but that doesn’t mean there’s a problem.
 However, if you see signs of withdrawal it could be cause for concern.
 Watch for signs of depression, lack of confidence, and if he feels rejected by other children.